KittyNeverDies/Bozenka/README.md

           - [x] Basic authorization
             Using JWT to get authorization token and refresh token.
           - [ ] Mail verification. \
-            Probably just an integrated SMTP server with ability to verifycation.
+            Probably just an integrated SMTP server with ability to verification.
+Already in work
           - [ ] Social networks & Messengers integration by Oauth? \
             I don't fully understand, how to do that.
+(Release in future.)
         - [x] Give infromation about communities\
             By requests from frontend to us
+        - [x] Ability to update basic information \
+            We can do it right now
         - [x] ASGI with paralel part of Backend \
             Using ASGI to work in paralel with bots instances on platforms
-        - [ ] Connection with Frontend \
-            To complete project
     - [ ] Write features for Bozenka
         - [ ] Work on Statistics workflow
         - [ ] Work on Frontend and Backend connection with information about features.

 - Guidelines (Documentation)
-    - [ ] How does bozenka's structure work?
+    - [x] How does bozenka's structure work?
     - [ ] Bozenka design phylosophy (P.S if it exists)
     - [ ] How to write your own feature?
     - [ ] How to help in development?